 For purposes of the following Compensation Discussion and Analysis and the tabular executive compensation disclosures that follow, the individuals listed below are referred to collectively as Concentrix' "named executive officers" or "NEOs."
-They are Concentrix' chief executive officer and chief financial officer.
-Additional executive officers are expected to be appointed prior to the separation.
-We will include information concerning those additional executive officers in an amendment to the registration statement of which this information statement forms a part.
+They are Concentrix' chief executive officer, chief financial officer and, of the individuals who are expected to be designated as executive officers, the three most highly compensated based on the fiscal year ended November 30, 2019 (other than the chief executive officer and chief financial officer).